Giuseppe Romita

 Giuseppe Romita (7 January 1887 – 15 March 1958) was an Italian socialist politician.
-In his life he served several times as a cabinet minister and member of the Parliament.
+He served several times as a cabinet minister and member of the Italian Parliament.

-Early life and career
+Early life and education

 The son of Guglielmo Romita and Maria Gianneli, Giuseppe Romita came from a poor family: his father was a farmer and later foreman with three sons and three daughters.
 Despite his humble origins, Romita obtained his diploma as a surveyor in Alessandria.
 In the autumn of 1907 he enrolled in the engineering course at the Polytechnic University of Turin, giving private mathematics lessons to support himself in his studies.

-Politics
+Political career

 Barely sixteen, in 1903 Romita enrolled in the Italian Socialist Party (PSI) first in Alessandria and then in the Turin section, becoming an executive member of the local section of the Italian Socialist Youth Federation (FIGS) and a local correspondent for its newspaper, Avanguardia.
 At the FIGS congress on 18 October 1910, Romita joined the national council embracing the anti-monarchical and republican theses.
 He was secretary of the PSI section of Turin in 1911, increasing his political involvement and at the same time managing to graduate in engineering at the Polytechnic in 1913.
 In June 1914 he was elected to the municipal councils of both Tortona and Turin.
 He returned to the secretariat of the Turin section of the PSI following the arrest of the previous secretary and therefore participated in the "bread revolt" of August 1917, ending up in jail until April 1918.
 After the First World War, in the elections of 16 November 1919, he was elected to parliament.
 In 1920 he married Maria Stella, and had two children, Gemma (born in 1922) and Pier Luigi Romita (born in 1924), who in turn became an important post-war social democratic politician.
 During the red two-year period that led to the occupation of the factories, Romita, also thanks to his being an engineer, was committed to directing industrial production in the Turin factories to ensure their operational continuity during workers' occupations.

 In January 1921, following the Livorno split, Romita chose to remain in the PSI and in May of that same year he was re-elected to parliament.
 In October 1922 the PSI sanctioned the expulsion of the gradualist tendency, which Romita tried to prevent by mediating to the last.
 At the fourth congress of the Third international he defended the reasons for socialist autonomy, becoming its main advocate in the party.
 His ideas, supported by Nenni at the extraordinary congress of the PSI in April 1923, prevented attempts to merge the party with the Communist Party of Italy (PCdI).
 At the last elections in the spring of 1924 he was re-elected to parliament.
 On 5 November 1926 the fascist government dissolved all political parties.